Lavenham

 9. Lurgashall, West Sussex

 You can’t really go wrong enjoying a pint in the sixteenth-century Noah’s Ark inn, but there are plenty of other pleasures here.
-Wander at will and you’ll come across picturesque half-beamed cottages, a watermill, a beautiful row of village green cottages, and, a 15-minute walk west along Dial Green Lane, even a winery selling mead, honey, gin and raspberry liqueur.
+A relaxing walk through Lurgashall will let you stumble upon picturesque half-beamed cottages, a watermill and a beautiful row of village green cottages.
+Take a 15-minute stroll west along Dial Green Lane, and you'll even find a winery selling mead, honey, gin and raspberry liqueur.
+Pretty and delicious.

 Get there: Trains run from Waterloo station to Haslemere, taking about an hour.
 From there, it’s two buses or a short taxi ride to Lurgashall.
 By car, it’s 50 miles from central London.